Tuesday, November 7, 2023

 Dr. C. Brian Rose on “Archaeology, Museums, and War in the 21st Century.”

-As always, our talks are free and open to the public, but do require advance registration via our partner organization, the University of St. Thomas Art History Department website (scroll down to Events to complete the registration process).
+As always, our talks are free and open to the public, and we thank our partners at the University of St Thomas Department of Art History for supporting our event on Zoom.

 Dr. Rose touring troops in the Penn Museum (source Penn.Museum)